Hypooxanthine/Vroom/README.md

   - Clustered rendering for point lights
   - Modular shaders and materials
 - Assets
-  - Handful assets loader
+  - Asset loader based on file path/name
-  - Keeping track of (un)used asset for runtime memory management
+  - Keeping track of (un)used asset for runtime memory management + caching
+  - Mesh importer
 - Inputs
   - Triggers, for callbacks on press/release-compatible events
   - Custom events, for callback on any events